Ideles in higher dimension: Class field theory

 \section{Class field theory}

-In this section we reformulate the main results of Kato and Saito in terms of our new class group.
+In this section we restate the main results of Kato and Saito in terms of our new class group.
 Fix a finitely generated field $F$, which we assume for simplicity to contain a totally imaginary number field if $\chara(F)=0$.
-Let $X$ be an integral scheme proper over $\Z$ with $k(X)=F$.
-First of all Kato's reciprocity law \cite[Proposition 7]{Kato} shows that the homomorphism $r : \I(F;X) \to \Gal(F)^{ab}$ factors through a continuous homomorphism $\rho: \C(F;X) \to \Gal(F)^{ab}$, which is called the reciprocity map.
+Let $X$ be an integral scheme proper over $\Z$ with $k(X)=F$ and endow $X$ with the dimension function $\di(x)=\dim( \overline{ \{ x \}} )$ for $x\in X$.